PacketFence Clustering Guide

 dhcp_default_lease_time=30

-Then, to complete the client network configuration, you will need to override the next hop (route to reach the network) and DNS server in cluster.conf by adding the following:
+Then, to complete the client network configuration, override the next hop (route to reach the network) and DNS server in cluster.conf by adding the following:

 [DC1 CLUSTER network 192.168.100.0]